 At the end, everyone transcribed their vision into a shared document and presented it to the group.

-Results of the workshop part
+Results of the workshop unit

 In our specific case, this means:

-How do we contribute to more equal opportunities with Raidboxes ?
+How do we contribute to more equal opportunities with Raidboxes?

 In particular, there was agreement to offer free hosting to initiatives and non-profit associations in order to contribute to more equal opportunities.
 Some sponsorships already exist in this area, but this should be further developed.